Amir Hosseinpour: Personal life

-Amir Hosseinpour was born in Teheran, Iran, in 1966 to Abdolreza Hosseinpour and his wife Guity.
-His maternal grandfather was Fuad Rouhani founder and first general secretary of OPEC.
+Amir Hosseinpour was born in Teheran, Iran, in 1966 to Abdolreza Hosseinpour and his wife, Guity.
+His maternal grandfather was Fuad Rouhani, founder and first general secretary of OPEC.
 His grandfather founded the Philarmonic Orchestra of Persia.
-It was under this grandfather's influence that Amir Hosseinpour pursued a career in opera and dance.
+Under this grandfather's influence, Amir Hosseinpour pursued a career in opera and dance.
 Hosseinpour's aunt and uncle are Negui and Kamran Diba, the architect of the Tehran Museum of Contemporary Art and first cousin to Empress Farah Pahlavi, née Farah Diba.
 Amir Hosseinpour's paternal grandfather was Assadollah Hosseinpoor.
-After the 1979 Iranian revolution, the family fled to France and later Hosseinpour moved to London where he now lives.
+After the 1979 Iranian revolution, the family fled to France and later, Hosseinpour moved to London, where he now lives.